1987 Winnebago LeSharo

 Make sure to obtain proper coverage prior to driving your new RV off the dealer lot.

-changes have been done.
-LESHARO was built by Winnebago Industries, rare and
+LeSharo, which was originally built by Winnebago Industries, rare and hard to

 departure from the larger scale vehicle models.
 It gives you 28-miles per